-"Oh, stay! the maiden said, and rest Thy empty head on yonder chest; A tear stood in his cat-gray eye, But still hø answered with a sigh- Mintero Mum.
+"Oh, stay! the maiden said, and rest Thy empty head on yonder chest; A tear stood in his cat-gray eye, But still he answered with a sigh- Mintero Mum.

-At this point the young banker frantically seized his hat and cane, groaned (it could not be called a whistle) for his dorg, and rushed like a raving maniac out into the storm and milks the cows with the crooked horns that darkness, and since that time the rock no more beheld the brightness of his countenance.
+At this point the young banker frantically seized his hat and cane, groaned (it could not be called a whistle) for his dorg, and rushed like a raving maniac out into the storm and darkness, and since that time the rock no more beheld the brightness of his countenance.

 SPRUCE GUM.

-"Oh, how this spring of life resembleth The uncertain glories of an April day!"
+"Oh, how this spring of life resembleth

+The uncertain glories of an April day!"

-Is longer and less terse than what he saith
+Is longer and less terse then what he saith

 Who, his umbrella having put away,

 Is for some hours beneath a leaky awning compelled

 to stay.-[Puck.

-UNACCOMMODATING.-Tommy came for in South Woodstock.
-About three home from school and handed to his years ago F. B. Fletcher moved to the father the teacher's report on his proplace from Mystic, Conn., and several gress during the month.
-"This is very evenings after, when his friends gave unsatisfactory, Tom; you have a very him a house-warning, a small eight-day small number of good marks.
-I'm not clock which stood on the parlor mantle, at all pleased with it."
-"I told the unwound and without a pendulum, teacher you wouldn't be, but he would-
+UNACCOMMODATING.-Tommy came home from school and handed to his father the teacher's report on his progress during the month.
+"This is very unsatisfactory, Tom; you have a very small number of good marks.
+I'm not at all pleased with it."
+"I told the teacher you wouldn't be, but he wouldn't alter it."-[Hudson Gazette.

-It is very difficult to look at the picture in Harper's Weekly of Stanley and five negroes in a skiff, fighthing 346, 959,823,544,817,922,354,000,000 savage negroes, all armed with repeating and breech-loading rifles, at ten paces, without yielding to the impression that as the attempts to make it run since either Mr. Stanley is given to prevarication, or the artist has misunderstood his figures.- Burlington Hawkeye.
+It is very difficult to look at the picture in Harper's Weekly of Stanley and five negroes in a skiff, fighthing 346, 959,823,544,817,922,354,000,000 savage negroes, all armed with repeating and breech-loading rifles, at ten paces, without yielding to the impression that either Mr. Stanley is given to prevarication, or the artist has misunderstood his figures.-[Burlington Hawkeye.

 LINES TO THE CUCUMBER.

->

-The cucumber graceth the festal board Enshrouded in condiments rare, And the epicure gleefully rubbeth his paunch, At the sight of the treasure there.
-The doctor smileth a sad-like smile And giveth a crocodile groan, And the marble man goeth out the while And polisheth up a stone.

->

-The undertaker mournfully asks "What will his measure be?"
-And the sexton marketh a spot "reserved" All under the willow tree.
-This hard the times and 'tis secree the cash-And so with a zestful joy We welcome waft to the fitful fruit That giveth the folk employ.

->
+The cucumber graceth the festal board

+Enshrouded in condiments rare,

+And the epicure gleefully rubbeth his paunch,

+At the sight of the treasure there.

+The doctor smileth a sad-like smile

+And giveth a crocodile groam,

+And the marble man goeth out the while

+And polisheth up a stone.

+The undertaker mournfully asks

+"What will his mensure be?"

+And the sexton marketh a spot "reserved"

+All under the willow tree.

+'Tis hard the times and 'tis secree the cash-

+And so with a zestful joy

+We welcome waft to the fitful fruit

+That giveth the folk employ.

 -[St. Louis Journal.
-LINES TO THE CUCUMBER. -[St. Louis Journal.
+LINES TO THE CUCUMBER.